Gozala/workspace/pages/Crowdfund Accounts.md

-- It makes no sense to prevent others from funding
+- It makes no sense to prevent anyone to fund an account.